stefan-hoeck/idris2-tui/README.md

 It is still a work in progress, but you can start playing with it now.

+Functionality is somewhat limited, but it is already useful for writing custom editors for JSON files, and it is *almost* useful for writing simple games.
+If you want to explore writing interactive software in Idris, `idris-tui` runs right in your (modern) terminal.

 # More Information

 - [Tutorial](Tutorial.md)